ilhan-mstf/TutorialCatalog/README.md

 # Tutorial Catalog
-This project aims to list tutorial videos that is shorter than 2 hours.
+This project aims to list tutorial videos that are shorter than 2 hours.

 The idea is simple.